Jezza/Elemental-Sciences-2/README.md

 I mean, you should end up a god, but that's not fun.
 You'll get bored within a couple of minutes.

-Another that has annoyed me, is that people argue that having something really overpowered just brings all these problems.
+Another thing that has annoyed me, is that people argue that having something really overpowered just brings all these problems.
 Maybe.
 But you're forgetting one thing, the reason minecraft is fun, and moderately easy, at the start, is because everything is level for that.
 But once you get to the realm of the gods, it gets easy.

 What if, we level stuff at the power of gods.
-What if, we gave everyone, the power of gods.
+What if, we gave everything, the power of gods.
 What if, god became the common man.